xyz2022/DesktopProcessMonitor/README.md

 # DesktopProcessMonitor
 The purpose of this Winodows 10/11 application is to terminate policy-prohibited applications on corportate-owned devices.
 This application is intended for system adminstrators to install on managed devices.
 An example of an prohibited application could be a 3rd party VPN binary such as _Psiphon 3_.
 The default behavior is **DesktopProcessMonitor** is to terminate Psiphon 3, however the code can be simply modified to target any policy-prohibitied applications.

-# Why not user Group Policy Editor to block applications by reading the Authenticode certificates?
+# Why not use Group Policy Editor?

-Group Policy Editor on Windows 10/11 blocks processes from starting-up until it has checked the certificate; significantly and noticibly impacting system performance, especially on older hardware.
+Group Policy Editor on Windows 10/11 blocks processes from starting-up until it has checked the binary's certificate; significantly and noticibly impacting system performance, especially on older hardware.
 DesktopProcessMonitor does not block processes from starting up.
-It does however terminate any new processes quickly if its certificates matches a policy-prohibited publisher.
+It does however terminate new processes quickly if their certificates matches any policy-prohibited publisher.
 This results in no noticible impact to system performance.

 # Architecture
 Project has 3 sub-projects: